usnistgov/800-63-3/sp800-63b/sec4_aal.md

 #### 4.2.1.
 Permitted Authenticator Types

-At AAL2, it is required to have either a multi-factor authenticator or a combination of two single-factor authenticators.
+At AAL2, authentication SHALL use either a multi-factor authenticator or a combination of two single-factor authenticators.
 Authenticator requirements are specified in [Section 5](#sec5).

 When a multi-factor authenticator is used, any of the following MAY be used: